uoguelph-mlrg/LDG/README.md

 ### Other datasets

-I provide the base class [data_loader.py](data_loader.py), showing which class attributes and functions must be implemented if you want to train our model on your own data.
-Plus I added [example_data_loader.py](example_data_loader.py), showing an example of using the base class.
+I provide the base class [data_loader.py](data_loader.py), showing which class attributes and functions must be implemented if you want to train our model on other datasets.
+Plus I added [example_data_loader.py](example_data_loader.py), showing a minimal example of using the base class.

 ## Citation